rhymeswithzion/rwz-test/_posts/2017-07-29-jonti-scrood-feat-steve-lacy.md

 #### Jonti Bio

-Jonti Danilewitz, better known mononymously as Jonti, is an Australian electronic and alternative hip hop record producer and songwriter from Sydney, New South Wales.
-He is currently signed to Stones Throw Records and Future Classic.He is also a touring member of [the Avalanches](http://www.rwz.io/the-avalanches-subways/).
+**Jonti Danilewitz**, *better known mononymously as Jonti, is an Australian electronic and alternative hip hop record producer and songwriter from Sydney, New South Wales.
+He is currently signed to Stones Throw Records and Future Classic.* He is also a touring member of [the Avalanches](http://www.rwz.io/the-avalanches-subways/).

 Read more about Jonti [on Wikipedia](https://en.wikipedia.org/wiki/Jonti)